 The Financial Template is broken out into three worksheets.
-All three worksheets are required for FY 2024.
+All three worksheets are required for FY 2025.

 - 1. The first worksheet, "Community Benefit Overview," follows the same layout as in prior years, and hospitals are to record total community spending on this worksheet under the allowed categories and subcategory definitions included later in this guidance. - 2.
 In the second worksheet, "CHNA," hospitals will report on spending related to CHNA initiatives, including the corresponding CHNA-identified needs and goals. - 3.
 The third worksheet, "Physician Subsidies," will report detailed physician subsidies by service line.
-New to the FY 2024 reporting, hospitals reporting indirect costs for physician subsidies are asked to provide an explanation as to why they are needed.
+Hospitals reporting indirect costs for physician subsidies are asked to provide an explanation as to why they are needed.